 Impact of Deportation on the Children in Relation to Child Protection Act

 As per the Child Act 1989 article 1 (b), the wellbeing of a child is given primary considerations when a court makes decisions (including deportations) that may have a direct impact on the child.
 Nevertheless, sudden shifts in family structure deeply affect children.
 For instance, studies (Christie 2013; Van Dijk 1999; Fekete 2005) that focus mainly on the impacts of repatriation on the family have indicated that a child’s welfare is profoundly affected by a parent’s expulsion.
 The sad reality of losing contact with deported family members makes a child feel vulnerable and insecure.
 According to Christie (2013), a child is both mentally and emotionally traumatised by a parent’s unexpected departure.
-This may, in turn, be exhibited through the child’s poor academic performance.
+This may, in turn, be exhibited through the child’s poor academic performance. – reference to law?
+Case law?

-2.4 Analysis of Wind Rush Generation
+2.4 Analysis of Wind Rush Generation – analysis without some context?
+What is the purpose/issue to be determined here?
+Have you concluded issues relating to children or is this section a continuation of these points?

 On June 22, 1948, Jamaicans landed at the port of Tilbury, arriving in the UK on the Empire Windrush (Green, 2019).
 This generation of visitors was named after the ship that transported them, and the event itself was the starting point for modern migration to the United Kingdom.
 The massive influx of immigrants not only changed the ethno-cultural composition of the country’s population, but also led to serious social and political problems.

 The Empire Windrush was launched in 1930 in Germany.
 It was originally called “Monte Rosa” and was intended to transport European immigrants to Latin America, but then it was converted into a cruise ship, and during the Second World War - into a floating barracks and hospital.
 In 1945 Germany handed over the ship to Great Britain as reparations (Ayón, 2018).
 A couple of years later, the ship received a new name, under which it went down in history.
+This is interesting but a little descriptive - how does this heading relate to the dissertation title etc Does it illustrate any failure/criticisms in the law?

 The events around the Windrush helped both Jamaicans and other residents of the region not only learn about the practically unknown and to this day little-discussed period of colonial history, but also confront it.
-Now the meaning of the concept “Windrush” has become clear to the generation of millennials, at least to those who follow the developments in the news (Ayón, 2018).
+Now the meaning of the concept “Windrush” has become clear to the generation of millennials, at least to those who follow the developments in the news (Ayón, 2018).?

 In 1998, in honour of the 50th anniversary of the beginning of modern immigration to the United Kingdom, one of London’s squares was renamed Windrush.
 The model of the ship was used at the opening ceremony of the 2012 Olympics in London (Vargas and Pirog, 2016).
 Modern British people realise that immigrants from the former colonies have made a huge contribution to the development of their country, but the lifestyle that migrants lead today does not suit the native inhabitants of the British Isles.
+Again very interesting but how does this relate to the dissertation?